Home

 What’s going on with Zaharas these days?

-As far as I know, I am the member of any of my bands who is still writing and recording.
+As far as I know, I am the only member of any of my bands who is still writing and recording.
 Every once in a while, an idea comes to me and I putter around with it to see if I can make a new song.

 I have recorded enough songs so far to make one country CD, three rock CDs, and one Christmas CD.
 I continue to write and record on my own at times.
 Time is becoming short, and inspiration is harder to come by than in my younger days.